xavierAustin/xaustin-chess-123/README.md

 This project is licensed under the MIT License.

 ## 👥 Contributors
-- [Xavier Austin] - Modifications made to Chess.cpp Chess.h and ChessSquare.cpp to allow for standard peice movement
+- [Xavier Austin] - Modifications made to Chess.cpp and Chess.h to allow for standard peice movement (including castling, enpassant, and pawn promotions) and added FEN support
 - [N/a] - Implementation and testing

 ## 🙏 Acknowledgments